 Method of use

-You have finished the preparation stage, so next enter the necessary items as shown in Figure 1, from the Test Batch Execution Screen.
+You have finished the preparation stage, so next enter the necessary items as shown in figure 1, from the batch run settings panel.

 User Name/ Access Key